Surprising Health Benefits of Boiling Pineapple Peel

 So, now that you are convined you need to try boiling the peels from pineapple, what do you do with the pineapple skin?
 Below are some ways you can use pineapple peel to reap the health benefits.

-Also consider learning about the benefits of banana peel tea.
+Also consider learning about the benefits of banana peel tea and what drinking okra water and clove water can do for your body.

 How to Make Pinapple Peel Tea